marianzburlea/senior-fe-test-mz/README.md

 Welcome to the MMT Digital Front-end test!
 The following activity will give you the chance to showcase your skills as a front-end engineer.
 You’ll have 24 hours to complete the test.
 Making it to the next stage of the process, we’ll talk through your code, and the decisions you’ve made.

 We’d like you to implement an example of this, in the form of a movie database search, using the following design to guide your implementation:

 ![MMT at the Movies Design](design.png)

-You can use [this Figma link](https://www.figma.com/proto/8InQTRWhd3JaqdnoY9TRxQ/Tech-Test?node-id=19%3A2&viewport=-766%2C78%2C0.6925315856933594&scaling=min-zoom) to get a higher definition version to check out:
+**You can use [this Figma link](https://www.figma.com/proto/8InQTRWhd3JaqdnoY9TRxQ/Tech-Test?node-id=19%3A2&viewport=-766%2C78%2C0.6925315856933594&scaling=min-zoom) to get a higher definition version of the design**

 ## API Access